Global Stability for Charged Scalar Fields in an Asymptotically Flat Metric in Harmonic Gauge: Appendix: Inequalities

-The proof of this is straightforward and we do not include it here, as it can be found in \cite{LS}.
-We note that in all Sobolev-type estimates to follow, we can therefore replace all cases of $Z(\phi)$ with $D_Z(\phi)$ on the right hand side.
-We state our first Sobolev inequality: \begin{Lemma} For any $q > 2$, and for any function $\phi$ with sufficient regularity, we have the following inequality on the sphere $\mathbb{S}^2_r$ of radius $r$, as long as $r > t/2$, $r > 1/2$:
+Consequently, in the Sobolev-type estimates to follow, we can replace all cases of $Z(\phi)$ with $D_Z(\phi)$. \begin{Lemma} For any $q > 2$, and for any function $\phi$ with sufficient regularity, we have the following inequality on the sphere $\mathbb{S}^2_r$ of radius $r$, as long as $r > t/2$, $r > 1/2$:

-\end{Lemma} \begin{proof} This is for the most part a straightforward consequence of Morrey's inequality applied to two charts on the unit sphere, and scaling to the sphere of radius $r$ (and introducing a factor of $r^{-2/q}$).
-Note that the conditions on $r$ and $t$ are not necessary, due to the presence of the cutoff $\phi$.
-A more complete proof of this, and all Sobolev estimates to follow, can be found in \cite{LS} with only minor (straightforward) adaptations necessary. \end{proof} \begin{Lemma} For $2 \leq q < 4$, if $r > t/4$ and $t >1$, we have
+\end{Lemma} \begin{proof} This is a straightforward consequence of Morrey's inequality applied to two charts on the unit sphere, and scaling to the sphere of radius $r$ (and introducing a factor of $r^{-2/q}$).
+The presence of the cutoff $\chi$ allows us to use the estimate $r^{-2/q}\lesssim\tp[-2/q]$. \end{proof} \begin{Lemma} For $2 \leq q < 4$, if $r > t/4$ and $t >1$, we have

 \end{Lemma} \begin{proof} This follows from the Sobolev estimate on a cylinder, rescaled to a dyadic region.
 We first define the dyadic decomposition $\{\mathcal{I}_i^{\pm}\}$ for a given time slice $\Sigma_t$ as follows: